There is a wealth of information available on living with sight loss. Here are some other useful sources.

-Blind Veterans UK is here to support anyone who has served in the Armed Forces, or who has done National Service, and who is now living with significant sight loss
+Blind Veterans UK supports anyone who has served in the Armed Forces, or who has done National Service, and who is now living with significant sight loss.

 Guide Dogs provide mobility and freedom to blind and partially sighted people.
 They now incorporate the charity Blind Children UK.

-British Wireless for the Blind Fund supplies specially adapted audio equipment on a free loan to visually impaired people across the UK.
-YBPSS act as a local agent for BWBF.
+British Wireless for the Blind Fund supplies specially adapted audio equipment on free loan to visually impaired people across the UK.
+MySight York acts as a local agent for BWBF.

-Connect Radio is the RNIB radio service aimed at blind and partially sighted listeners
+Connect Radio is RNIB’s radio service aimed at blind and partially sighted listeners.

-Traveleyes Holidays offers group holidays with a mixture of sighted and visually impaired travellers
+Traveleyes Holidays offers group holidays with a mixture of visually impaired and sighted travellers.

-York Carers Centre is a local organisation providing support and information to carers
+York Carers Centre is a local organisation that provides support and information to carers.

 York Theatre Royal provides audio described performances of major productions